deniscraciungabriel/BoggleInC/README.md

 ## Acknowledgments

-This project was developed as part of the Laboratory II course at [Your University Name].
+This project was developed as part of the Laboratory II course at the University Of Pisa.